jubymariajoseph/NOTE/DSA_NOTES.md

 * retains original data best for audits, exploration and AI/ML Application(Data exploration)
 * Lower cost with clod scalability
 * e-commerce, social media and IoT platforms
+# Batch Processing
+Technique where data is collected and stored over a period of time.
+Processed as a single unit or batch instead of being processed immediately.
+* Data is collected from various sources
+*